History Files

 c.2016 BC

 The governor of Kazallu appeals to Ibbi-Sin of Ur for help against the encroaching forces of Ishbi-Erra of Isin.
-Help is refused, and within three years Kazallu falls to Isin.
+That help is refused, and within three years Kazallu falls to Isin.

-The Semitic-speaking Amorites had been inhabitants of Sumer for some centuries, and rose to fill the gap left by the end of Sumerian civilisation.
-Under them, Kazallu briefly became a regional power, vying against first Isin and then Babylon, although it is questionable how much direct influence Amorites had in its rise, as at least one of the rulers bore a Semitic name.
+Semitic-speaking Amorites had been inhabitants of Sumer for some centuries, and it was they who rose to fill the gap left by the end of Sumerian civilisation.
+Under them the small and hitherto not especially important city of Kazallu briefly became a regional power, vying first against Isin and then against Babylon.
+However, it is questionable how much direct influence Amorites had in its rise, as 'at least one' of its rulers bore a Semitic name while the others are less certain.

-The city, which had been an ally of Ibbi-Sin's Ur, conquered a swathe of territory following the line of the canals south to the city of Marad (modern Tell Wannat es-Sadum in Iraq), but held onto it for perhaps only half a century.
-Marad was a small city of approximately 5,000 inhabitants which was situated on what was at the time the west bank of the Euphrates, to the west of Nippur.
+The city, which had been an ally of Ibbi-Sin's Ur, conquered a swathe of territory which largely followed the line of the canals in a southwards direction.
+They reached the city of Marad but held onto it for perhaps only half a century.

 c.1950 BC